All Serbian Saints Serbian Orthodox Church (Mississauga): History

-The construction of the church began in February 1983 with the purchase of the property located in Applewood Heights which previous to that was a school property.
-The main architect of the project was the eminent architect from Belgrade Predrag Ristić.
+The construction of the church began on June 6, 1983 with the purchase of the property and nearby building (previously a school property) located in Applewood Heights.
+The building was soon renamed the Serbian Centre.
+The main design of the project was created by Belgrade-based architect Predrag Ristić.
+Since Ristić was not able to obtain a Canadian work permit, Toronto-based architect Milutin Michael Kopsa was awarded the contract to design the church on January 17, 1993.
 The foundation stone was blessed and laid by the Patriarch of the Serbian Orthodox Church Pavle during his visit to Canada on June 14, 1994.
 The foundations of the new church were blessed by the Bishop of Canada Georgije (Đokić) on November 26, 1995.

-Due to the beginning of the breakup of Yugoslavia, the construction of the church was halted and was continued in 1999.
-The construction was completed in the Spring of 2002.
+Construction of the church was briefly halted but continued in 1999 and was completed on April 22, 2002.
 The church is built in the Byzantine style, traditional for Orthodox churches.
 It has three rows for choirs and a hand-made iconostasis.
 The main part of the church is a squared cross with only one cupola above the central part of the church.
 The altar was painted by the iconographer Dragomir "Dragan" Marunić.

-The church was blessed on June 15, 2002, with the presence of Bishop of Canada Georgije, Metropolitan of Zagreb and Ljubljana Jovan (Pavlović), Metropolitan of Montenegro and the Littoral Amfilohije (Radović), Bishop of New Gračanica Longin (Krčo), Bishop of Britain and Scandinavia Dositej (Motika), Bishop of Central Europe Konstantin (Đokić), Bishop of Braničevo Ignatije (Midić), Bishop of Zahumlje and Herzegovina Grigorije (Durić), Greek Metropolitan Sotirios (Athanassoulas), Ukrainian Bishop Seraphim, the head of the Karađorđević dynasty Crown Prince Alexander and his spouse Crown Princess Katherine.
+The church was consecrated on June 15, 2002 by the Bishop of Canada Georgije with the concurrence of Metropolitan of Zagreb and Ljubljana Jovan (Pavlović), Metropolitan of Montenegro and the Littoral Amfilohije (Radović), Bishop of New Gračanica Longin (Krčo), Bishop of Britain and Scandinavia Dositej (Motika), Bishop of Central Europe Konstantin (Đokić), Bishop of Braničevo Ignatije (Midić), Bishop of Zahumlje and Herzegovina Grigorije (Durić), Greek Metropolitan Sotirios (Athanassoulas), Ukrainian Bishop Yuriy (Kalistchuk), OCA Bishop Seraphim (Storheim) and with the presence of the Ambassador of the Federal Republic of Yugoslavia Miodrag Perišić, the Minister of Religions Vojislav Milovanović, as well as the head of the Karađorđević dynasty Crown Prince Alexander and his spouse Crown Princess Katherine.

+On the tenth anniversary of the construction of the church, April 22, 2012, at the Holy Hierarchical Liturgy led by Serbian Patriarch Irinej, accompanied by Bishop of Canada Georgije, Bishop of Britain and Scandinavia Dositej, and three other Orthodox bishops in Canada, the frescoes in the church were consecrated.
+The frescoes were painted by three fresco painters from Belgrade under the direction of Dragomir "Dragan" Marunić.

+The second Serbian Orthodox Bishop of Canada, Mitrofan (Kodić), was enthroned in this church on September 18, 2016.

 On July 31, 2022, the Serbian Canadian Monument designed by Lilly Otasevic honouring the first Serbian settlers in Ontario was erected and consecrated in the port of the church.
 The monument is dedicated to the generations of Serbs who preserved the Serbian heritage and tradition in Canada for over a century.